drizuid/drizuid.github.io/content/posts/2019-06-04-when-you-need-a-server-to-tackle-tasks.md

   - Operating Systems
   - virt
   - voice
-summary: |
-  Sometimes when you’re in a client environment, you just need something you don’t have access to.
+summary: Sometimes when you're in a client environment, you just need something you don't have access to.
 That could be NTP, DNS, gateways, an internal CA, or even just an SFTP server.
 I encounter this all the time and my solution is almost always to simply get an IP from the client and spin up a linux server.

-  I decided to make this a vLog entry rather than a blog, so please check out the videos.
-I would like to point out that the part2 video does have an error in the alt_names section for the IP address.
-DNS entries are prepended by DNS: but ip addresses are prepended by IP: In my video, I prepended the IP with DNS: this will not work.
 ---
-Sometimes when you’re in a client environment, you just need something you don’t have access to.
+Sometimes when you're in a client environment, you just need something you don't have access to.
 That could be NTP, DNS, gateways, an internal CA, or even just an SFTP server.
 I encounter this all the time and my solution is almost always to simply get an IP from the client and spin up a linux server.

 I decided to make this a vLog entry rather than a blog, so please check out the videos.
 I would like to point out that the part2 video does have an error in the alt_names section for the IP address.
-DNS entries are prepended by DNS: but ip addresses are prepended by IP: In my video, I prepended the IP with DNS: this will not work.
+DNS entries are prepended by `DNS:` but ip addresses are prepended by `IP:` In my video, I prepended the IP with `DNS:` this will not work.

-Commands used (including some missing in the video):
+Commands used (including some missing in the video)
 ```Shell
 openssl genrsa -out rootCA.key 2048
 openssl req -x509 -new -nodes -key rootCA.key -sha256 -days 1825 -out rootCA.pem